SuggonM/sequence-generator/README.md

 ```

 ## Simple Usage
-The package is an [ES6 class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) with the following exports:
+The package is an [ES6 class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) with following exports:
 - `Sequence`: The class itself; used for generator [fine-tuning](#advanced-usage)
 - `sequence`: A readymade generator function created with default options
 	- `minLength`: Minimum character length to generate; default is `1`